jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 13.3.3 Any negative news of the service provider may affect the goodwill of "JD Cloud Marketplace";

-13.3.4 The service provider has not logged into the "Service Provider Backend Management System" for 30 (thirty) consecutive days or 45 (forty-five) days during the service period;

-13.3.5 Other clauses in the Agreement that stipulate JD Cloud has the right to terminate the Agreement.
+13.3.4 Other clauses in the Agreement that stipulate JD Cloud has the right to terminate the Agreement.

 13.4 Handling of related matters after termination of the Agreement